d12frosted/elpa-mirror/gnu/blist-readme.txt

 3.11 Others
 ───────────

+  • `R': Relocate the bookmark.
+  • `r': Rename the bookmark.
+  • `l': Load bookmarks from a file, and prepend these bookmarks to the front of the bookmarks list.
+  • `S-RET': Toggle all other groups than the group at which the cursor sits.
+This creates a kind of narrowing effect, and is fun to apply on different groups successively.

   Some functions are too minor to record here.
 Use `describe-mode' in the list of bookmarks to see all available key-bindings.